Dan Jacob Wallace is a composer, songwriter, guitarist, and producer based in Milwaukee.

 A sampling of Wallace’s past projects include fronting the indie rock band The Pindrops, scoring music for theatre and film, serving as co-Director of the Chicago Chamber Music Collective (who also premiered his first chamber works in Chicago), and organizing critically acclaimed concert series of contemporary classical music.
 He is also a CAAP Grant recipient.

 Wallace was born in Philadelphia and moved every few years thereafter to a diverse range of settings, including a small village in Germany and a trailer park in Mississippi.
 In 1993, after an ill-suited and short-lived stint in the Air Force, he made his way to Chicago, where he lived for 18 years before moving to New York City, where he endured 7.5 years before moving to Milwaukee.

 Wallace began playing guitar at age 13, starting with the chords to “Raising Hell” by Run-DMC.
 Within a handful of months he was playing along with records by the likes of Frank Zappa, Randy Rhoads, and Charlie Parker.
 It also wasn’t long before he was inspired by J.S.
-Bach, Conlon Nancarrow, Lili Boulanger, Dmitri Shostakovich, and others to begin composing chamber and symphonic works (he studied composition with Dika Newlin in Richmond and Patricia Morehead in Chicago), which would be his focus until he discovered Caetano Veloso and Jacques Brel in his mid-20’s and began writing songs.
+Bach, Conlon Nancarrow, Lili Boulanger, Dmitri Shostakovich, and others to begin composing chamber and symphonic works, which would be his focus until he discovered Caetano Veloso and Jacques Brel in his mid-20s and began writing songs.